PSY2205 – Psychosocial development

 Schedule, syllabus and examination date

-Lectures will cover central developmental issues in early-middle childhood, adolescence and adulthood.
-Investigating risks and resilience, identity and morality have caused scientists to rethink their prior assumption about the causes and courses of adaptation and psychopathology.
+Topics that will be addressed is moral understanding, prosocial and antisocial behavior will be analyzed in a contextual and life span perspective.
+Lectures will cover central developmental issues in childhood and adolescence.
+Investigating psychosocial risks and resilience, have caused scientists to rethink their prior assumption about the causes and courses of adaptation and psychopathology.
 Psychosocial development will be understood as a complex interplay between the individual and the social/cultural environment.

 During the course, you will learn about identifying hazards, vulnerability and risk factors within a framework of developmental psychopathology.
 The course will give you an insight into childrens social development for example prosocial development, antisocial development and emotional development.
 You will gain knowledge about biological, social and individual risk factors and how they interact and influence child development.

 - Your skills in applying critical thinking will be improved, and you will learn about central concepts and theories and how they are defined and applied in research.
 You will learn how to consider the varying influences of environment and how it interacts with biological factors.
 In addition, you will partake in seminar exercises in presenting various topics within the field of modern developmental psychology.
 Lastly, you will analyse developmental processes that contribute to positive adaptation or to developmental psychopathology.

 You will obtain a deeper insight into individuals` psychological development.
 You will be able to understand factors involved in developmental psychopathology.
 Furthermore, you will learn: